Skip to main content

 Frequently Asked Questions

-Rock 'N' Roll Defense is a casual action adventure game.
+Rock 'N' Roll Defense is a tactical action adventure game with comedy theme.

 Rock 'N' Roll Defense is available on PC and Windows.